top of page

 For those of you who aren't familiar with macros, they're lines of VBA code (Visual Basic for Applications is Microsoft Word's internal programming language) that program Word to do a particular task.

 If you're put off by the idea of coding, don't be; the editing community is full of generous people who've written macros and made them available to others.
 And you don't have to know how to record macros or write VBA code to use them.
-(All of the macros I currently use were created by Paul Beverley, who not only shares his macros for free, but has tutorials on his website and YouTube videos on how to use the more complex ones.)
+(All of the macros I currently use were created by Paul Beverley, who not only shares his macros for free but also has tutorials on his website and YouTube videos on how to use the more complex ones.)

 And once you've installed macros, you can assign keyboard shortcuts to run them quickly and easily whenever needed.
 (Simple instructions here.)